RISING TENSIONS AROUND EURASIA

 (September 16, 2024)

-The alternative to a negociated end to the Ukrainian War is not nuclear armageddon, but a Russian victory.
+The alternative to a negotiated end to the Ukrainian War is not nuclear Armageddon, but a Russian victory.

 The way things are playing up to now, the West will continue to half-support Ukraine, with enough help to enable Kiev to bleed Russia, but not enough to win decisively.